garcia-nacho/AlfaFoldDockingDocker/README.md

 # AlfaFoldDockingDocker
-Implementation of docking analysis for 3D-AlphaFold structures of H. influenza and E. coli proteomes
+Implementation of docking analysis for 3D-AlphaFold structures of *H. influenza* and *E. coli*

 Based on [Bioexcel Building Blocks](https://github.com/bioexcel/biobb_io)